Crash near Naas causes long tailbacks on N7 motorway

 The incident is between junction 8 Johnstown and junction 9 Naas North.
 Photograph: Google Maps

 A section of the N7 motorway has reopened following an earlier crash.
-Earlier delays had stretched as far back as junction 5 Castlewarden but these have no eased.
+Earlier delays had stretched as far back as junction 5 Castlewarden but these have now eased.

 Not too far away, traffic has also improved approaching Punchestown for the second day of the 2019 Punchestown Racing Festival.